AIM PHOTONICS SUMMER ACADEMY INSTRUCTORS

 Moderator: RF PICs

-Chris Striemer is the Business Development and Facilities Manager for AIM Photonics Test, Assembly and Packaging facility in Rochester, NY where he coordinates projects with members and customers to most efficiently leverage the institute’s advanced packaging, metrology, and testing capabilities for their prototype designs in order to help drive them toward commercial success.
+Chris Striemer is the Director of Test, Assembly and Packaging Operations for AIM Photonics at the Test, Assembly and Packaging facility in Rochester, NY where he coordinates projects with members and customers to most efficiently leverage the institute’s advanced packaging, metrology, and testing capabilities for their prototype designs in order to help drive them toward commercial success.
 Previously, he founded and led product development at two silicon technology companies in specializing in optical biosensing and microfluidics.
 Chris has published numerous papers along with collaborators across the industry in fields ranging from solar cell optical coatings to ultrathin membranes to label-free biomolecular detection.
 He earned a B.S. in Electrical and Computer Engineering from the University of Buffalo and M.S. and Ph.D. degrees from the University of Rochester.

 Instructor: AIM Photonics Test, Assembly and Packaging short course